US-based Store

 What is the most important thing for French moms when they have a baby?
 What is their focus?

 Moms in general are looking for the best for their baby.
 Sensibility is inspirational and we usually find it from our own childhood.
-This is a reflection of what we like and value.
+This is reflection of what we like and value.
 For me, my selection is sparkled with French taste and lots of travel.

 Who are your kind of customers?
 What have you learned from them about kids and parenting?